-2. Inability to identify or secure assets/sites for acquisition aggressive competitors, the overall level of competition in the market, insufficient suitable available assets in the market, or acquisition prices that would make it difficult for us to generate sufficient returns.
+There is a risk that we may lose investment opportunities and/or potential occupiers to competitors.
+This could be driven by aggressive competitors, the overall level of competition in the market, insufficient suitable available assets in the market, or acquisition prices that would make it difficult for us to generate sufficient returns.